Is your team under pressure to deliver exceptional results?

 Are they working below their full potential?

 Driving your organisation to greater success requires setting and achieving goals that currently seem ambitious.
-This means taking your team beyond what they think they are capable of.
-It’s one thing to set an audacious goal - it’s another to get your team to emotionally invest and make meaningful progress towards it.
+Unfortunately, it’s one thing to set an audacious goal – it’s another to get your team to emotionally invest in a target that seems beyond what they are currently capable of and make meaningful progress towards it.

 The tendency for people to stay inside their comfort zone is strong.
-When you lay down a challenge many will immediately find silent ‘reasons’ for not committing.
+When faced with a new challenge some will immediately find silent ‘reasons’ for not committing.
 You can attempt to encourage with external rewards and incentives but you know yourself that even with the best will in the world there is often a gap between wanting a result and doing something about achieving it.
-When commitment is half hearted progress is poor and motivation falters.
+And when commitment is half hearted progress can be poor and motivation falters.

 This intensive half day workshop identifies and confronts the internal road blocks to achieving audacious goals.
-It provides your team with a set of tools and insights to help them become emotionally connected to their challenge and make a step change in performance.
+It provides participants with a set of tools and insights to help them remove their internal barriers to success and make a step change in performance.